Soddo Gurage people: Oromo migrations/invasions and impact

 “The Galla first broke into Aymallal territory through Ambare Wargo in Nuranna.
-Then other Aymallal areas, like Gayat, Gareno, Endabuya, Amawte, were invaded and sacked.
+Then other Aymallal areas, like Gayat, Gareno, Endabuya, and Amawte, were invaded and sacked.
 The main Galla tribes that invaded Aymallal were the Abado and Malima from the north, both members of the Tulama branch of the Galla, the Geto, and the Dula.
 Amawte is said to have been invaded by the Abado, Wacho by the Geto, and Aratge by the Dula.
 Another, less known, tribe, the Jidda, invaded Gareno.
 Of these tribes, the one most feared was the Abado, with whom the Aymallal had most of their battles."

 The overall effect of the Oromo invasion was one of despoliation, depopulation (through either death or flight), and enslavement.
 The traffic of Gurage slaves substantially increased in the mid-19th century.
 There are still elders who have memories of grandparents or other such relatives sold into slavery by the Oromo.
-The invasion and despoliation caused many Kistane villagers to flee and settle in neighbouring areas such as Ada, Meqi, Zway, Minjar, and Bulga, facilitating the first mass migrations of the Gurage in other parts of the country.
+The invasion and despoliation caused many Kistane villagers to flee and settle in neighboring areas such as Ada, Meqi, Zway, Minjar, and Bulga, facilitating the first mass migrations of the Gurage in other parts of the country.
 Many Gurages had desperately appealed to Negus Sahle Selassie to protect them from Oromo attacks.
 Isenburg witnessed Gurage slaves begging at the feet of the King, attesting that when they go to Shewa they are often nearly naked as Oromos frequently ambush and rob them, and the King gifts them new clothes, knowing the raiders would fear angering the King.
 Many Oromo also peacefully intermarried with the Kistane, with many of the latter speaking the language of the former and adopting Oromo names as well as Amharic names.
-An example of this was the marriage between the renowned Oromo general Ras Gobana Dacche, who led Menelik's armies in his re-conquest over much of the south and western parts of Ethiopia, and his wife Askalech, a Kistane Gurage, who was also the grandmother of Arbegna and Prime Minister Ras Abebe Aregai.
-The mother of Haile Selassie, Yeshimibet Ali, was the daughter of the Wollo Oromo chief Aba Jiffar Gamcho and his Sodo Kistane Gurage wife Wolete-Giorgis, who later became a nun.
+An example of this was the marriage between the renowned Oromo general Ras Gobana Dacche, who led Menelik's armies in his reconquest over much of the south and western parts of Ethiopia, and his wife Askalech, a Kistane Gurage, who was also the grandmother of Arbegna and Prime Minister Ras Abebe Aregai.
+The mother of Haile Selassie, Yeshimibet Ali, was the daughter of the Wollo Oromo chief Aba Jiffar Gamcho and his Kistane Gurage wife Wolete-Giorgis, who later became a nun.
 Many neighboring Oromo tribes were also converted to Orthodox Christianity by Kistane Gurage priests, and in addition to intermarrying and mixing with them, many adopted traditional Gurage customs and cultures.
-This is most present with the Jida and Abado clans of the Tulama branch, as well as the Geto who are mostly indistinguishable from them in customs or tradition.
+This is most present with the Jida and Abado clans of the Tulama branch, as well as the Geto, who are mostly indistinguishable from them in customs or tradition.